prathikis/Machine-Learning-Maths/README.md

-pip install -r requirements.txt

-To install all required libraries copy this command.
+pip install -r requirements.txt -------To install all required libraries copy this command.